Emeritus Professor of Law

 Michael Browde, a 1968 Graduate of Georgetown University Law Center, came to the law faculty in 1977 after having served as law clerk to the Honorable Luther W. Youngdahl, of the United States District Court for the District of Columbia, followed by a seven year stint with the Legal Aid Society of Albuquerque.

-Browde has written widely on a number of areas of New Mexico law, and has been an active consultant to the Legislative Council Service on constitutional matters and governmental ethics.
+Browde has written widely on a number of areas of New Mexico law, and remains an active consultant to the Legislative Council Service on constitutional matters and governmental ethics.
 In that regard he has served as legal counsel to a number of legislative committees and task forces, including service as legal counsel to the New Mexico's Constitutional Revision Commission which conducted a thoroughgoing two-year study leading to a December, 1995 Report on the need for state constitutional reform.
-Browde has also served as special counsel to the legislature on redistricting matters during the last three decennials.
+Browde has also served as special counsel to the legislature on redistricting matters during the last four decennials.

 Gomez v.
 State and the Continuing Conversation over New Mexico's State Constitutional Rights Jurisprudence, 28 N.M.
 L. Rev. 387 (1998).